-Although we do not purchase the raw materials used to manufacture our products, we are potentially subject to variations in the prices we pay our third-party manufacturers for products, depending on what they pay for their raw materials.
+Although we do not purchase the raw materials used to manufacture our products, we are potentially subject to variations in the prices we pay our thirdparty manufacturers for products, depending upon what they pay for their raw materials.

-We have substantial sales and manufacturing operations outside of the United States subjecting us to risks common to international operations.
+We have substantial sales and manufacturing operations outside of the United States, subjecting us to risks common to international operations.

 We sell products and operate facilities in numerous countries outside the United States.
-For the year ended December 31, 2011 sales to our international customers comprised approximately 16.0% of our net sales.
+For the year ended December 31, 2012, sales to our international customers comprised approximately 19.8% of our net sales.
 We expect our sales to international customers to account for a greater portion of our revenues in future fiscal periods.
-Additionally, we utilize third-party manufacturers located principally in China which are subject to the risks normally associated with international operations, including:
+Additionally, we utilize third-party manufacturers, located principally in China, and are subject to the risks normally associated with international operations, including: